 Professional interests:

-- Co-leader of the Climate Change Research Network (CCR-Net)
+- Co-lead of the Climate Change Research Network (CCR-Net) and CO2 Removal Network

-- Lead for the School of Education's 'Climate Change and Sustainable Futures' research theme
+- Lead for the School of Education's 'Climate Change and Sustainable Education Futures' research theme

 - Rousell, D., & Cutter-Mackenzie-Knowles, A. (2023).
 Climate Child Imaginaries.
 Multi-channel video installation of children's climate art and writing, part of the 'Wild Hope' exhibition at RMIT's Design Hub Gallery.